Royal Typewriter Company: History

-On October 9, 1926, the "Hartford Daily Courant" reported that Royal had just produced its one millionth typewriter.
+On October 9, 1926, the Hartford Daily Courantreported that Royal had just produced its one millionth typewriter.

 To promote the ruggedness of its typewriters, George Edward Smith, president of Royal, bought a Ford-Stout tri-motor airplane in August 1927.
 This plane, commonly called the Royal Airtruck, dropped over 200 typewriters in crates with parachutes to dealers over the eastern seaboard of the USA on its maiden flight.
 Royal eventually delivered over 11,000 typewriters this way with only ten being damaged.

 In January 1941, Edward B. Hess, one of Royal's founders and vice presidents, died in Orlando, Florida.
 Hess was a prolific inventor and held over 140 patents relating to the typewriter.

 World War II brought tremendous change to Royal.
 In order to aid the war effort, Royal converted its manufacturing to war work exclusively.
 Royal manufactured machine guns, rifles, bullets, propellers, and spare parts for airplane engines.
 It wouldn't be until September 1945 that Royal started typewriter production full-time again and not until December 1948 that it caught up on its pre-war backlog.

+Royal's most popular models were in the Quiet Deluxe series of portable typewriters, produced from 1939 until 1959 (with a gap during WWII).

 In 1947, Royal produced, in limited quantity, a gold-plated version of its popular Quiet Deluxe model.
-Ian Fleming, the British novelist who wrote the James Bond novels, used one.
-Many other writers, including Ernest Hemingway, used a Royal typewriter.
+Ian Fleming, the British novelist who wrote the James Bond novels, used a gold-plated Quiet Deluxe.

+Many other writers used a Quiet Deluxe, including Ernest Hemingway, or other models of Royal typewriter, including John Steinbeck.

 Other typewriter manufacturers utilized Royal's innovations in their typewriters.
 In 1947, Royal won patent suits against Remington and LC Smith Corona.

 In February 1950, Royal introduced its first electric typewriter.

 Lewis C. Myers, the surviving founder of the Royal Typewriter Company, died in Freeport, New York at the age of 84.

 Worldwide demand caused Royal to open a new factory in Leiden, the Netherlands, to produce typewriters in 1953.

 In April 1954, the Royal typewriter Company announced its plan to merge with McBee, a leading manufacturer of accounting and statistical machines and supplies.
 By July, Royal stockholders had approved the plan and Royal McBee was formed.